 November 30, 20160 found this helpful

 This is a cute Saint Patrick's Day craft for the kids.
-This is a guide about making a paper plate leprechaun.
+This is a page about making a paper plate leprechaun.

 December 31, 20120 found this helpful

 Kids love to make leprechaun projects for Saint Patrick's Day.
-This is a guide about making a paper bag leprechaun puppet.
+This is a page about making a paper bag leprechaun puppet.